Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 13209 E. 82nd Ave.
 Buhler, Ks 67522

-Check out the 20 acres of sunflowers from from the end of August to September.
+Check out the 20 acres of sunflowers from the end of August to September.
 Sunflowers are expected to be in full bloom then, so it’s perfect for pictures!

 Klausmeyer Farm and Pumpkin Patch in Clearwater (Near Wichita)